isabella232/mobile-services.pt-BR/help/android/configuration/methods.md

 * **registerAdobeDataCallback**

    * Registra um objeto que implementa a interface do `AdobeDataCallback`.
 The overwritten "call" method will be invoked with a `Config.MobileDataEvent` value and the associated data in a `Map<String, Object>` for the triggering event.
-Para obter mais detalhes sobre quais eventos acionarão esse retorno de chamada, consulte *mobiledataeventenum* na parte inferior deste tópico.
+Para obter mais detalhes sobre quais eventos acionarão esse retorno de chamada, consulte *MobileDataEventEnum* na parte inferior deste tópico.

       >[!TIP]
       >
-      >Esse método requer a versão 4.9.0 ou posterior.
+      >Este método requer a versão 4.9.0 ou posterior.

    * Esta é a sintaxe para este método: